cinhcet/node-red-contrib-component-dashboard/README.md

 ## Note
 This is a early proof of concept.
 Feedback/discussion appreciated.
+There are still many things todo and not completely final.

 # Installation
 Go to your Node-RED user folder (e.g. ~/.node-red) and run